| | When a generalized reinforcer or a variety of reinforcers is used,

 the machine at his own pace, is rewarded for responding correctly to questions about the material he is trying to master.

+Learning is thereby presumably reinforced.
 In addition to his widely read Science

 and Human Behavior (1953), Skinner wrote a number of other books, including Verbal Behavior (1957), The